 A camping trip can be a delightful excursion for seeing the great outdoors, as well as a wonderful way for families and friends to spend time together in a relaxed setting at a relatively low cost.
 Campgrounds abound all over the world, but they are especially popular in well known tourist and vacation destinations.
 Whether camping near a fairly large city, in a secluded forest in the mountains, or near a windswept beach, a successful camping trip is always dependent upon the planning involved.

 The first consideration in planning any camping trip is the weather.
 While some hearty souls opt for winter camping, most people camp during the summer months when the children are out of school and the air is warm and inviting.
-A spring camping trip, while beautiful, can be uncomfortable due to spring rains, mud and allergies.
-An autumn camping trip is nice because most of the insects are usually gone by then, but temperatures can be chilly.
-When planning a camping trip, always check weather forecasts a few days before you leave.
+A spring trip, while beautiful, can be uncomfortable due to spring rains, mud and allergies.
+An autumn trip is nice because most of the insects are usually gone by then, but temperatures can be chilly.
+When planning your trip, always check weather forecasts a few days before you leave.
 Even the loveliest campground can be miserable in inclement weather conditions.

 Every camping trip requires a checklist of items to bring along.
 These items include clothing, shelter, sleeping gear, food, safety and first aid equipment, and an emergency plan.

 Clothing for camping is largely dependent on the weather, but even in the summer it is wise to bring clothing for both hot and cold temperatures, as well as rain gear.
 Choose clothing that is made with wicking materials that wick moisture away from your skin.
 These materials will easily keep you cool and dry if necessary.
 Avoid jeans and cotton of any kind.
 Bring a few more clothes than you need and plenty of extra socks.